This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Simple Eosinophilic Pneumonia

-Simple eosinophilic pneumonia is a condition in which inflammation in your lungs causes pneumonia.
-The inflammation is caused by too many eosinophils in your airways or lung tissues.
-Eosinophils are white blood cells that your body uses to fight allergies and parasites.
-The eosinophils irritate your lung tissues, making them inflamed and swollen, and this causes pneumonia.
+Simple eosinophilic pneumonia is caused by lung inflammation.
+Eosinophils are white blood cells that help your body fight disease such as a parasite infection.
+When you have simple eosinophilic pneumonia, the eosinophils collect in your lungs and irritate your lung tissues.
+This makes your lungs inflamed and swollen.
 Simple eosinophilic pneumonia is also called Loffler syndrome or pulmonary eosinophilia.